Azure-Samples/ms-identity-nodejs-webapi-onbehalfof-azurefunctions/README.md

   - azure-active-directory
 name: A NodeJS Azure Function Web API secured by Azure AD
 urlFragment: ms-identity-nodejs-webapi-onbehalfof-azurefunctions
-description: "This sample demonstrates a Node.js Azure Function secured by Azure AD calling MS Graph on behalf of a signed-in user"
+description: "This sample demonstrates a Node.js Azure Function secured by Azure AD calling MS Graph on behalf of a signed-in user (on-behalf-of flow)"
 ---
-# A Node.js Azure Function Web API secured by Azure AD and calling MS Graph API on behalf of a user
+# A Node.js Azure Function Web API secured by Azure AD and calling MS Graph API on behalf of a user (on-behalf-of flow)

  1. [Overview](#overview)
  1. [Scenario](#scenario)